Diverter Valves for High-Abrasion Slurry Transport

 Ceramic Liner Performance in Slurry Applications

-The valve body and outlet — the primary erosion zones in slurry transport — are lined with a 1-inch thick cast ABSC20 ceramic shield.
+The valve body and outlet — the primary erosion zones in slurry transport — are lined with a 1-inch-thick cast ceramic liner.

 Engineering advantages: